karafra/ai-art/README.md

   - `dalle-mini` - Generates collage of 9 images using Dall-e mini model
 - `/ai-story`
   - `story` - Generates story from given headline (Requires OpenAi API) token

+- React with :envelope: to any collage and bot will dm it to you.

 Discord offers autocompletion so all you need is to start typing name of the command or group in which command is, discord will then guide you through all the required parameters using its autocompletion.